-In this trip report, I review Club World, British Airway’s Business Class, on the Dreamliner B787-9.
-If you want to experience the Dreamliner, BA currently routes its B787-9 to Abu Dhabi, Austin, Boston, Calgary, Delhi, Dubai, Houston, Jeddah, Kuala Lumpur, Mumbai, Muscat, Narita – Tokyo, San Jose CA, Santiago, Seoul, and Shanghai.
-To experience the Dreamliner B787-8 you need to be flying to Baltimore, Cairo, Calgary, Chengdu, Chennai, Delhi, Hyderabad, Montreal, Newark – New York, Philadelphia, Seoul, or Tel Aviv
+In this trip report, I review Club World, British Airways Business Class, on the Dreamliner B787-9.
+If you want to experience the Dreamliner, BA currently routes its B787-9 to Abu Dhabi, Austin, Boston, Calgary, Delhi, Dubai, Houston, Jeddah, Kuala Lumpur, Mumbai, Muscat, Narita – Tokyo, San Jose, CA, Santiago, Seoul, and Shanghai.
+To experience the Dreamliner B787-8, you must fly to Baltimore, Cairo, Calgary, Chengdu, Chennai, Delhi, Hyderabad, Montreal, Newark – New York, Philadelphia, Seoul, or Tel Aviv.

 The Business Class product that BA offers on its B787-9 Dreamliners is an updated version of the product that you can find on its aging Boeing 747s and 777s and pretty much identical to Club World on BA’s 777 which I have also reviewed.
 But while BA’s Business Class (dubbed Club World) raised the bar for Business Class worldwide a decade ago with the introduction of the first fully lie-flat seat, it is now outclassed by some of its competitors, especially those in the Middle East: Emirates, Etihad Airways, and Qatar Airways.
 Nevertheless, it remains one of the best (and my preferred) Business Class products on transatlantic routes and the overall experience is always consistent, very good, and with a British touch.
 If you prefer to upgrade to first, you can see my review of First on the British Airways Dreamliner.
 I have also reviewed Premium Economy on the Dreamliner.
 British Airways features in my top top 10 best airlines for long-haul Business Class.